 (a) Once designated by the Commission, the presiding official shall set the case for hearing.
 The respondent may appear at the hearing personally, through counsel, or personally with counsel.
 The respondent shall have the right to introduce relevant written materials and to present an oral argument.
-At the discretion of the presiding official, a hearing under this and the may include an experimentary evidence and cross-examine witnesses.
+At the discretion of the presiding official, a hearing under this and the maximum enders in the resolution may include an opport units to optimal state and bounders and points.